clahub/clahub/DEPLOY.md

 After checking out this repostiory, install [Heroku toolbelt](https://toolbelt.heroku.com/) and follow their "Getting started" instructions.

-Then, for an app named "my-clahub":
+Now, ensure you are inside the checked out directory and then, for an app named "my-clahub":

     heroku apps:create my-clahub
     heroku config:add SECRET_TOKEN=some-random-key-with-plenty-of-entropy-here